ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter31.md

 Back then, in the cave* of the burial mound, he saw Wèi WúXiàn pretending to be dizzy in front of Wēn Qíng and happily joking around.

-<small>*It’s the cave that Wèi WúXiàn occupied while living with Wēn family, the last branch of Wēn sect.</small>
+<small>*It’s the cave that Wèi WúXiàn occupied while living with the Wēn family, the last branch of the Wēn sect.</small>

 He saw Wēn Qíng unrestrainedly sweep all kinds of stuff, which was on Wèi WúXiàn’s stone bed, to the floor.